bdistin/RSWikiLinker/README.md

 1. Download the repository.
 2. Make sure you have NodeJS and NPM with all of its dependencies installed.
 3.  `npm install`
-4. Make a `config.json` file; an example is provided.
+4. Make a `config.js` file; an example is provided.
 Fill the fields with:
   . `token` contains the token of the bot account used.
-  . `admin_snowflake` contains the ID of the admin user. **REQUIRED FOR THE BOT TO START UP.**
-  . `prefix` the prefix to activate commands.
+  . any other settings you might want
-5.  `node wikilinker.js` to run it!
+5.  `node .` to run it!